AgaMiko/plastic-object-detection/content/authors/maria-ferlin/_index.md

 ---
 # Display name
-title: In progress
+title: Maria Ferlin

 # Username (this should match the folder name)
 authors:
-- Name: "member4"
+- Name: "Maria Ferlin"

 # Is this the primary user of the site?
 superuser: false